 Students of A Level Physics have the opportunity to take part in the British Physics Olympiad and the Liverpool Physics Olympics, as well as other competitions run by Oxford University.
-Trips to CERN are offered as well as visits to Liverpool University Radiography Department and to the Institute of Physics lectures.
-We also have visiting astronomers from LIMU.
+We offer trips to local universities and CERN.
+We also have visiting astronomers from LJMU.